Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

-REMES- AI and Law research 2022-2026 is a public repository of Public Information gathered by article 6 solicitations before INAI and TRANSPARENCIA PARA EL PUEBLO, between 2022 and 2026.
+REMES- AI and Law research 2022-2026 is a public repository of Public Information gathered by article 6 of Mexico's Constitution solicitations before INAI and TRANSPARENCIA PARA EL PUEBLO, between 2022 and 2026.
 The information is ordered by:
 1. ZIP Files (From the 5 federal universities in Mexico and the 32 State Universities (Part I and Part II)
 2. Excel files of summary of patents, copyrights, and labor relations schemes.